-When you send in your application for disability benefits with cancer, the SSA will mark your application as a compassionate allowance if your cancer qualifies as a compassionate allowance and you will automatically qualify for disability.
+When you send in your application for disability for cancer patients, the SSA will mark your application as a compassionate allowance if your cancer qualifies as a compassionate allowance and you will automatically qualify for disability.

 Can I Get Disability For Cancer?

-Yes, you can get disability for cancer if you meet both the medical and work requirements outlined by the SSA that qualifies for disability.
+Yes, you can get disability for cancer patients if you meet both the medical and work requirements outlined by the SSA that qualifies for disability.

 If you meet both those requirements, and your cancer is severe enough that it will force you to be out of work for at least 12 months, then you will be able to get disability with cancer.

 Advanced forms of cancer, such as Stage IV or cancers considered terminal will let you automatically get disability benefits.
 When you send in your application with a stage IV or terminal cancer, the SSA will flag it as part of its compassionate allowances, which will allow your claim to be processed faster, in which you will automatically qualify for Social Security disability.